 The GRE Configuration

-The firs thing is to define the IP addresses you will have to your point-to-point interface.
-You must choose IP's that won't conflict at all.
+The first thing is to define the IP addresses you will have for your point-to-point interface.
+You must choose IPs that won't conflict at all.
 In this example, I will use 192.168.77.253 and 192.168.7.254.

 DEVICE=serverX